Reportr/dashboard/README.md

 # Reportr : Your life's personal dashboard.

-Reportr is a complete application whick works like a dashboard for tracking your events in your life.
+Reportr is a complete application whick works like a dashboard for tracking events in your life (using a very simpel API).
 With a simple interface, it can track and show your online activity (with trackers like Fcaebook, Twitter, GitHub, ...) or your real-life activity (with hardware trackers or applications like Runkeeper).

 The project is entirely open source and you can host your own Reportr instance on your own server or Heroku.